I hope you all had a wonderful Christmas. Happy New Year!

 So when it comes to our present difficulties, let’s try hard not be like the Israelites who so soon forget God’s providence and protection just because He hasn’t responded immediately.
 Instead let us be like David when he says, “Let all that I am praise the LORD; may I never forget the good things he does for me” (NLT).

-Jody Eileen Solinski spent her career teaching in the California public school system where she enjoys helping young adults take their place in society.
+Jody Eileen Solinski spent her career teaching in the California public school system where she enjoyed helping young adults take their place in society.
 A native Californian, she enjoys the outdoors and so loves living in Northern California where she can enjoy the beauty of God’s creation up close.